bdlilley/rollouts-plugin-trafficrouter-glooplatform/README.md

 1. In the Argo Rollouts UI you should see that the rollout did step 1 for 10% canary weight, then paused for manual user validation:
     - ![image](./docs/Rollout-Canary-Step-1.png)
 1. If you spam the demo api with requests you should see a mixture of `v1` and `v2`
-2. From here you can progress through each step manually or you can click "promote full" to go straight to 100%
+1. From here you can progress through each step manually or you can click "promote full" to go straight to 100%

+For the recorded demo I generated some load with a curl loop and verified the canary split with promql `sum by (destination_workload_id) (rate(istio_requests_total[5m]))`

 ### Gloo UI UX